Michelle Teplensky, Ph.D

 2025 NIH NIGMS Maximizing Investigators' Research Award (MIRA)

-2024 Beckman Young Investigator Award
+2024 Arnold and Mabel Beckman Foundation: Beckman Young Investigator Award

-2023 Hartwell Individual Biomedical Research Award
+2023 The Hartwell Foundation: Individual Biomedical Research Award

 2023 ACS-BU pilot Award